 Emma Faye Rudkin of Boerne, is CEO and founder of Aid the Silent, a non-profit that advocates for deaf and hard of hearing children.
 Aid the Silent puts on the annual Good Vibrations Music and Arts Festival in San Antonio, the largest all-day, deaf accessible festival in the U.S. She is also a musician and speaker, and was a finalist in the Miss Texas Pageant in 2017.
 Rudkin is also on staff for Deaf Young Life.
 Emma Faye Rudkin will receive her Bachelor of Science degree in communications and non-profit management from The University of Texas at San Antonio Honor College in December, 2018.

 Amy L. Scott of Austin, is a warehouse administrative specialist for the Travis Association for the Blind, a service oriented non-profit assisting people who are blind or vision impaired.
 She is a former peer counselor and teacher.
 Scott is a former member of the Disability Advisory Council of New York, Council for Exceptional Children, and Finger Lakes Independent Center of New York.
 Amy Scott received a Bachelor of Science in education from The University of Texas at Austin.

 Marco A. Treviño

-Marco Treviño of Edinburg currently serves as Vice Chair of the Committe and is a licensed clinical and mental health social worker for the United States Veterans Affairs–McAllen Outpatient Clinic.
+Marco Treviño of Edinburg currently serves as Vice Chair of the Committe and is a licensed clinical and mental health social worker.
 Treviño is a member of the National Association of Social Workers (NASW) since 2005 and currently serves as a Steering Committee member of the NASW Texas Chapter Rio Grande Branch.
 Treviño received a Bachelor’s and Master’s Degree in Social Work from University of Texas–Pan American.
 He is also a board-approved supervisor.